Zurück zur Liste

 Download route in gpx

 If you’re feeling lost between Komovelo, RidewithYou, WikiAnd, NaviTrails and the big amount of route planning and navigation apps available, this article won’t tell you which one to choose.
 But it will give you an idea of how EuroVelo tracks get displayed on various apps and what extra information on the routes you can get from each of them.
-We’ve tested EuroVelo tracks on 8 apps and 1 computer software, and this article reports our findings.
+We’ve tested EuroVelo tracks on 9 websites/apps and 1 computer software, and this article reports our findings.
 You can also check this article from 2022.

 First of all, some technicalities: EuroVelo GPX tracks are freely downloadable on www.EuroVelo.com, from general route pages (such as here or here) and thematic stage pages (for instance here, or here).
 Click on the button “Download this stage in GPX” and a box will unfold, giving you the options to “Download full route/stage” or “Download developed parts”.
 We advise you to choose the second option to be sure to cycle on realised routes – but if you feel adventurous, the “full route/stage” tracks provide the best option currently available in less developed areas of the network.